Piecewise-analytic interfaces with weakly singular points of arbitrary order always scatter: Acknowledgments

 \section{Acknowledgments}

 The work of L. Li and J. Yang are partially supported by the National Science Foundation of China (11961141007,61520106004) and Microsoft Research of Asia.
-The work of G. Hu is supported by the NSFC grant 11671028.
+The work of G. Hu is supported by the National Natural Science Foundation of China (No. 12071236) and the Fundamental Research Funds for Central Universities in China (No. 63213025).